dilininisansala/Azure-DevOps-for-QA-Testing/README.md

 Test pipelines are essential for integrating CI/CD (Continuous Integration/Continuous Deployment) into testing:
 * Creating Pipelines: Set up pipelines that trigger test runs on each code commit or build.
 Automated tests can be added to these pipelines, ensuring new changes are thoroughly validated before deployment.
 * Configuring Triggering Events: Configure triggers to automatically start tests on events like code push, pull requests, or nightly builds.
 This minimizes manual efforts and improves testing frequency.
+* Consistent Test Environment: Pipelines can be configured to deploy applications into consistent environments (like QA or Staging) for testing.
+This helps ensure that tests are run in the same conditions every time, reducing variability.
+* Test Execution: QA testers can define and manage various types of tests (unit, integration, UI, performance, etc.) in the pipeline.
+They can specify when and how these tests should be executed during the build and release processes.
 * Viewing Results: Review automated test results directly in Azure Pipelines, where you can identify which tests passed, failed, or were skipped.
+* Reporting and Metrics: Azure DevOps Pipelines can generate reports on test results, code quality, and other metrics.
+Testers can use this data to analyze trends, track quality over time, and make informed decisions.

 # 8. Tracking and Reporting Test Results
 Reporting and tracking test results are key to QA processes in Azure DevOps: